• Skip to main content

 Find it: Amazon | Bookshop

-A traditional Hmong story cloth tells the author’s story of how her family got through war in Laos in the mid 20th century.
+A traditional Hmong story cloth tells the author's story her family's experience with the war in Laos during the mid 20th century.
 Her father was killed in the war and she and her mother travelled to a refugee camp in Thailand, where they lived for four years before emigrating to the United States.
 The quilt depicted in the book is gorgeous and parents and educators can connect it to the tradition of telling family history through quilting in America.
 Ages 8 and up.

 Paper Son book cover showing steam ship